javalikescript/fcut/README.md

 ## What is Fast Cut?

-Fast Cut allows to visually cut and join videos then export losslessly.
+Fast Cut allows to visually cut and join videos then export them losslessly.

 > :warning: The project is still experimental.